grobian/smilo/README.md

 Alternatively, use [platformio](https://docs.platformio.org/) to build SMILO without the need for an IDE.
-For that, just install platformio, and run `pio run` from the top level directory of this repository.
+For that, just install platformio, and run `pio run -t upload` from the top level directory of this repository.

 Author